wp-plugins/nearby-now/readme.txt

 == Frequently Asked Questions ==

-= How do I get an API token? =
+= How do I find my API token? =

 Login to admin.nearbynow.co and click the WordPress tab to get your API Access Token.
-Email us at wordpress@nearbynow.co if you are having trouble and we'll help you out.
+Email us at support@nearbynow.co if you are having trouble and we'll help you out.

 == Screenshots ==